School-Assistant/school-assistant-app/README.md

-# school-assistant-app
+# School Assistant App
-The app for the custom LLM used in School Assistant project.
+The app for the custom LLM used in the School Assistant project.